ReachableCEO/resume.reachableceo.com/recruiter/CharlesNWyble-CandidateInfoSheet.md

 - corp to corp (I have my own LLC)
 - 1099

-If you have a rate for any of the compensation options above, send them all.
+If you have rate options for any of the compensation types above, please send them all.
 I will pick which one works best for my situation and the opportunity.

 If it's a different rate with/without benefits, send both.